Islandora/documentation/docs/installation/docker/converting.md

     1. Run the generate secrets script included with the site template, or copy your secrets from your existing site if you want them to be the same
     2. Add custom modules or themes, if you have some that are not included in your composer.json
-    3. Build your Drupal container with `docker compose --profile prod build`
+    3. Build your Drupal container with `docker compose build`
-    4. Pull in the remaining containers with `docker compose --profile prod pull --ignore-buildable --ignore-pull-failures`
+    4. Pull in the remaining containers with `docker compose pull --ignore-buildable --ignore-pull-failures`
-    5. Start the containers with `docker compose --profile prod up -d`
+    5. Start the containers with `docker compose up -d`

 3. Import the backups from your ISLE-DC site that you made in the development instructions above